racketscript/racketscript/README.md

     $ rapture foobar.rkt

-This will produce `dist/compiled.js` which can be executed using NodeJS.
+This will produce `dist/compiled.js`.
+To execute inside NodeJS, execute `bootstrap.js` in output directory.
+For running in browser, include the Traceur runtime.